 Social Networking Sites.
 You may also create an account for our Girls in Tech Recruitment Platform using your social network credentials from Social Networking Sites.
 If you do so, we obtain certain information from these third-party sites with the permission you grant to us.
 For example, we may import Facebook profile pictures, or access your friends list if you grant us permission during the log on process.
 We collect information about how individuals like and share content about us on social media platforms.
 We may store the information that we receive from Facebook and/or Google with other information that we collect from you or receive about you.
 The social networking site controls the information it collects from you.
 For information about how they may use and disclose your information, including any information you make public, please consult their respective privacy policies.

 We use your information, including your personal information, for the following purposes:

-- To provide our Services to you, to communicate with you about your use of our Services, to respond to your inquiries and requests, and for other customer service purposes.
+- To provide our Services to you, including the Girls in Tech Recruitment Platform, to communicate with you about your use of our Services, to respond to your inquiries and requests, and for other customer service purposes.

 - To tailor the content and information that we may send or display to you, to offer location customization, and personalized help and instructions, and to otherwise personalize your experiences while using the Site or our Services.

 - For informational and promotional purposes.
 For example, we may use your information, such as your email address, to send you news and newsletters or to otherwise contact you about products or information we think may interest you.